 All consultations are by appointment, which can be made by telephone or in person during normal surgery hours.
 Please book well in advance for routine appointments.
 If possible, try to avoid Mondays for routine appointments as this is the busiest day of the week for patients who need to be seen with acute illnesses.

-The Receptionists may ask if your problem can be dealt with by our Nurse Practitioner.
-The Nurse Practitioner can manage many minor illnesses, such as chest and urinary infections.
+The Receptionists will ask you for details of why you require an appointment in order to signpost to the most appropriate Health Professional.
+We appreciate that there will be occasions when you may not feel comfortable providing such information and we would respect your privacy in such instances.
+You may be directed to see your local Pharmacist in the first instance for minor ailments or offered an appointment with our Nurse Practitioner who can manage many minor illnesses, such as chest and urinary infections.
 She can prescribe the same medications as the Doctor, and there is always a Doctor available to see patients should this be required.

 Lastly, if you are unable to keep an appointment PLEASE telephone us in good time so that the appointment can be used for someone else.
 This helps us to reduce waiting times and improve our service to you.